arghanath007/Django/Django.md

 > This gives us all the values(skills) that have an empty description. '_set.filter' means that we are filtering the skills that have an empty description.
 Gives us all the skills that have an empty string as the description are stored here(otherSkills).

+# Permission

+> If a user can access a certain page or not is controlled by permissions.

+## Custom Permissions

+from rest_framework import permissions

+class isAdminOrReadOnly(permissions.IsAdminUser):

+>Checking to see if the user has Admin permissions or not.
+If the user is an Admin or not.
+If the user is Admin, we need to return True otherwise return false.
+The Admin has access to DELETE, PUT and POST methods.
+The normal or not logged in user has access to GET method only or Read only.

+    def has_permission(self, request, view):
+        # adminPermission = super().has_permission(request, view)
+        adminPermission = bool(request.user and request.user.is_staff)
+        return request.method == 'GET' or adminPermission

+>'has_object_permission()', here we are specifically checking a particular object.
+So an individual review object can be edited by it's own owner only.

+>'has_permission()', We are generally checking if the user has permission to read or anything else.

+def has_permission(self, request, view):

+    if request.method in permissions.SAFE_METHODS:
+        return True
+    else:

+        return bool(request.user and request.user.is_staff)

+>If the user is Admin, then return True as well.
+If the method is 'GET' then return True.
+If the user is not an Admin, then return False.

+**Reviewer can only edit his reviews**

+class ReviewUserOrReadOnly(permissions.BasePermission):

+    def has_object_permission(self, request, view, obj):
+        if request.method in permissions.SAFE_METHODS:  # 'SAFE_METHODS' is 'GET' request.
+            return True
+        else:
+            # We are checking if the 'reviewer'(obj.reviewer) is the same as the currently logged in user(request.user).
+Then we are returning True.
+            return obj.reviewer == request.user

 # Login, Logout User

 ## Authentication

 > Authentication is simply determining who a user is.
 We are trying to identify a particular user.
 Login form.
 Authentication is, who is the user?

+> It proves that a user is logged ir or a user is a valid user.

 ## Authorization